 Luis Javier has strong communication and negotiation skills, proven success in establishing and developing coalitions to attain targets and complete projects on time, outstanding supervisory and coaching abilities, and effectively leading multidisciplinary and cross-functional teams to successful outcomes and program expansion.
 He has ample expertise as a senior event manager overseeing all aspects of planning and execution for internal and external meetings, policy briefings, and international events and conferences.

-Alma Franco-Dominguez is the Student Assistant for the Latinx Research Center (LRC); formerly, assistant for UCB's Latinx Social Science Pipeline Initiative (LSSPI).
-She is a dedicated third-year undergraduate student here at UC Berkeley, pursuing a bachelor’s degree in Sociology, with a minor in public policy and aspirations to work in public service and criminology with Latinx communities.
-As a first-generation Latina college student, she is committed to advancing social justice and improving socioeconomic conditions for those in Latinx communities, like herself, making this the perfect role to foster additional, relevant skills to be able to do so throughout her academic journey and beyond.
+Alma Franco-Dominguez (she/her/ella) is the undergraduate Administrative Assistant for the Latinx Research Center (LRC); formerly, assistant for UCB's Latinx Social Science Pipeline Initiative (LSSPI).
+She is a dedicated third-year student at UC Berkeley, pursuing a bachelor’s degree in Sociology, with a minor in Public Policy and aspirations to work in public service, governance, policy, and equity for underrepresented communities.
+As a first-generation Latina college student, she is committed to advancing social justice and improving socioeconomic conditions for those in Latinx communities, like herself, making this the perfect role to foster additional, relevant skills to do so throughout her academic journey and beyond.

-She brings with her a strong background in leadership, community engagement, and administrative support.
-With experience in event planning, marketing, website management, and outreach, she possesses the necessary skills to aid in and expand various LRC initiatives and resources.
-Her abilities in communication, adaptability, and collaboration acquired from various leadership, volunteer, and work experiences up to this point will aid her to support initiatives to empower underrepresented communities in this position.
+Alma brings with her a strong background in leadership, community engagement, and administrative support.
+With abundant experience in event planning, marketing strategy, website management, and outreach, she possesses the necessary skills to aid in and expand various LRC initiatives and resources.
+Her abilities in communication, adaptability, collaboration, and creative work acquired from various leadership, volunteer, and job experiences will aid her to support initiatives to empower underrepresented communities through this position.